toddledev/documentation/docs/05-the-editor/03-bottom-bar/index.md

 :::

 # Branch management
-When you click the `View changes` button, you can see all modifications made in your current branch.
+When you click the [kbd]View changes[kbd] button, you can see all modifications made in your current branch.

 ::: warning
 missing view changes image